Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Discussion and conclusion

+Although the fact that we propose a pipeline with minimal user intervention, let us recall that it is not yet fully automatic, since it requires manual segmentation of the acquired dynamical slices used for the reconstruction of organ volumes.
+Furthermore, it is required to establish only the initial quad mesh for the organ surface using Instant meshes.
+Concerning the proposed descriptor, we are considering only isotropic volumes for now.

+Future work will be towards addressing these limitations with the help of deep learning approaches for slice segmentation~\cite{ogier2021overview}, and to fully integrate the open source software of Instant Meshes~\cite{jakob2015instant} in a way to make the entire pipeline easy to handle for physicians and nurses.
+All the source codes developed and used in this work are available at \url{https://github.com/k16makki/dynPelvis/tree/master/Dynpelvis3D}.

-Future works will include clinico-pathological data from age-matched women with uterine and bladder Prolapse.
+Future works will also include clinico-pathological data from age-matched women with uterine and bladder prolapse.
 The proposed methods will be employed to identify morphological differences between normal and pathological groups.
 These techniques could also be applied to study and characterize the dynamics of other functional human tissues and organs such as the heart.
-A statistical biomechanical modelling of organ dynamics becomes possible by using the obtained dynamical quadrilateral meshes for determining different biomechanical parameters such as strains and stresses in organ functions.
+While it cannot be inferred from this study, it seems reasonable to hypothesize that the proposed tools can be employed to perform longitudinal analysis during organ disease development or following a therapy for pelvic floor disorders.